 Day 1.
 Livingstone to Lusaka Highlights.
 Lusaka, Zambia.
 Victoria Falls - Mosi oa Tunya National Park, Zambia.
 Accommodation.
 Eureka Camp, Lusaka.This morning we leave the Victoria Falls Waterfront behind and visit the Victoria Falls.
 At over a mile wide and some 100 metres deep, it forms the largest curtain of falling water in the world - hence their local name Mosi oa Tunya (‘smoke that thunders’).

 Day 2.
 Lusaka to South Luangwa National Park Accommodation.
-Wildlife Camp, South Luangwa.Leaving Chipata behind we head to the Zambia's famous 'South Luangwa National Park'.
+Wildlife Camp, South Luangwa.Leaving Lusaka behind we head to Zambia's famous 'South Luangwa National Park'.
 Known to be one of the greatest wildlife sanctuaries in the world, this amazing park covers 20,000 sq miles of savannah woodland watered by a 500 mile–long river.

 Day 3.
 South Luangwa National Park Highlights.
 South Luangwa National Park.
 Accommodation.
 Wildlife Camp, South Luangwa.After a relaxing morning soaking up the beauty of the area, swimming in the pool or reading a book, we head out on an open vehicle game drive with a local ranger along the river’s edge to see the abundance of animals roaming and the prolific birdlife inhabiting the area.
 Your tour includes one guided game drive during our stay.